 As we saw with the Takata inflators, these airbag defects can be extremely serious because they send shards of metal flying into the passenger compartment.
 These metal pieces can cause major injuries such as facial and eye injuries, lacerations, and other wounds, which could prove fatal.

-If you or a loved one has been injured by a ZF/TRQ inflator or a Takata airbag inflator, you may be able to seek compensation for damages such as medical expenses, lost income, hospitalization, cost of rehabilitation, permanent injuries, disabilities, pain and suffering and emotional distress.
-An experienced product defect lawyer will be able to advise injured victims and their families regarding their legal rights and options.
+Suppose you or a loved one has been injured by a ZF/TRQ inflator or a Takata airbag inflator.
+In that case, you may be able to seek compensation for damages such as medical expenses, lost income, hospitalization, cost of rehabilitation, permanent injuries, disabilities, pain and suffering and emotional distress.
+An experienced product defect lawyer can advise injured victims and their families regarding their legal rights and options.